 A stock index, like S&P/TSX, measures how well the stock market is performing.
 The insurer picks one or more such indexes and pays interest to policyholders based on how well the selected index performs.

 If the index performs well, the cash value will grow faster.
 However, you get a rate that’s lower than the performance of the selected index.
 That’s because the insurance company takes a big slice of the pie.
 And if the market’s performance is not up to the mark, you earn less or nothing.
 As a result, you may have to pay higher premiums to keep the policy in force.

 You will need to closely monitor your policy’s cash value.
 Your policy can lapse if it doesn’t have enough cash value to cover the cost of insurance and policy expenses.

 Guaranteed Universal Life Insurance

-If you don’t want your premiums to be linked to market performance, a guaranteed universal life policy may be a good fit for you.
-With guaranteed universal life, your premiums remain the same throughout, regardless of how market indexes perform.
+If you don’t want your premiums to be linked to market performance, a guaranteed universal life insurance policy may be a good fit for you.
+With a guaranteed universal life insurance policy, your premiums remain the same throughout, regardless of how market indexes perform.
 That’s because the interest rate is baked into your policy premiums from the beginning.